heyjianjing/eliu_summer_2024/README.md

-# Mini-course for Elizabeth Liu, Summer 2024
+# Mini-course for Elizabeth Liu, summer 2024

 ### From linear regression to Bayesian kernel regression